dcunited001/dcunited001.github.io/_drafts/great-people.md

 lead to coalescence.

 [examples of unexpected things to measure]
+- geographic destribution of their competitors' customers
+- market share of their competitors
+- oil price trends
+- range of viable oil prices for their competitors to offer
+- cost of production and transportation for their product vs competitors

 if you can't measure something, how can you say you know it? knowledge is power, but if you can't quantify something -- a process,